-In our office, we have dry erase boards in each of our treatment rooms.
+How should you feel after getting adjusted?
+In our office, we used to have dry erase boards in each of our treatment rooms.
 Every few weeks, we change the message on the boards to help stimulate discussion about chiropractic or general health topics.
 This month, we have decided to use the whiteboards to ask patients what they have noticed most since they began getting adjusted.
-In this blog post, I will discuss some of the responses we have gotten from patients in the past week and describe how chiropractic can help with a lot more than just neck and lower back pain.
+In this blog post, I will discuss some of the responses we have gotten from patients in the past week and describe how chiropractic can help with a lot more than just neck pain and lower back pain.

 How patients feel after getting adjusted: “My knots are gone!”

 A lot of patients enter our office complaining of “tight muscles or knots” in their neck or back.
 However, as a chiropractor, I usually see that the problem is not an issue with their muscles, but with their spine.
 When a vertebra gets stuck out of its normal position, the muscles that attach at the vertebra are pulled.
 In response the muscle tightens up and “knots” are formed.

 By adjusting the spine and putting the vertebra into its proper position, the muscles are able to naturally relax, thus improving the tight muscles and knots in their neck and back.
 Although massage can sometimes help temporarily with these knots, if the cause of the knot is a spinal misalignment, or subluxation, the knots will keep returning until the spine has been corrected.

 How patients feel after getting adjusted: “My arm doesn’t tingle anymore!”

 When a vertebra shifts out of position and begins to put pressure on a nerve, there can be three different results.
 First, a patient may experience pain at the location of the misalignment.
 In addition to having localized pain, since the nerves that begin in the neck extend to the arm, and the nerves in the lower back extend to the legs, someone might also notice either shooting pain, numbness and tingling or loss of strength in either the arms or legs.